 - Seal up the site of the breach.
 We discourage animals from returning to your domicile after we evict them by blocking up any easy-access or “weak” points in the building’s structure.

 - Set traps.
 Humane traps catch any pests who try to take advantage of your newly vacated chimney, attic, or walls.

 - Sanitation and Deodorization.
 Our professionals will remove unpleasant smells that linger after your unwelcome guests leave.
 We’ll also clean up any “gifts” they left behind, reducing your risk of illness from exposure to dander or fecal matter.
 Tough jobs may require removal and re-installation of attic insulation—which we can take care of in-house.

 We offer tailor-made action plans for each client’s unique situation.
 Not only does Chimney and Wildlife want to help you with your current predicament, but we also want to make sure you don’t find yourself in the same situation a few months down the road.

-If rats are running amok in your DFW or Houston home, then don’t delay—contact Chimney and Wildlife Specialists today!
+If rats are running amok in your Dallas, Ft.
+Worth, Houston or Amarillo home, then don’t delay—contact Chimney and Wildlife Specialists today!

 Not sure if it’s a rat?
 Check out our Rodent Identification Guide.